kellda/peripherals/README.md

 - Read/write access at the regiser level
 - Strong typing ensures you don't mix up registers
 - Generic over the peripheral instance
-- See the example module for an example of usage and generated API
+- See the example module for an example of generated types

 # Inspiration